syncfusion-content/maui-docs/MAUI/Switch/Getting-Started.md

 ![SfSwitch](images/getting-started/SfSwitch.png)

-## Performing an action based on state
+## Performing an action based on switch state

-You can switch between states in the .NET MAUI Switch control.
-When the state changes, the [StateChanging](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Buttons.SwitchStateChangingEventArgs.html) and [StateChanged](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Buttons.SwitchStateChangedEventArgs.html) events are triggered, allowing you to perform actions based on the current state.
-The [StateChanging](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Buttons.SwitchStateChangingEventArgs.html) event also provides the option to cancel the transition to a new state.
+In the [.NET MAUI SfSwitch control](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Buttons.SfSwitch.html), you can switch between "On" and "Off" states.
+When the state changes,the [StateChanging](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Buttons.SwitchStateChangingEventArgs.html) and [StateChanged](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Buttons.SwitchStateChangedEventArgs.html) events are triggered.
+These events enable you to perform specific actions depending on the current state of the switch.
+The [StateChanging](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Buttons.SwitchStateChangingEventArgs.html) event also allows you to cancel the transition to a new state if needed.

 The following code example displays a message box when the .NET MAUI Switch is switched to the off state after the work is completed.